-The Law Offices of Prosper Shaked’s medical malpractice and surgical error lawyer helps victims suffering from nerve damage, numbness, and paralysis related to surgical errors.
+Prosper Shaked Accident Injury Attorneys PA’s medical malpractice and surgical error lawyer helps victims suffering from nerve damage, numbness, and paralysis related to surgical errors.
 Our lawyer will fight to take the responsible doctor and hospital to court to get you the compensation you need for your additional medical bills, lost wages, pain and suffering, and other harms related to the injury.
 To set up a free legal consultation on your case, contact our law offices today at (305) 694-2676.

 Common Symptoms of Nerve Damage

 Nerves are vital to your body’s normal functions.
 Nerves send signals from your brain to the individual parts of your body and back again, relaying sensory information, like signals that something you touch is hot, cold, soft, or sharp.
 Nerves carry your sense of touch, but they also transmit signals for your body parts to move and function as they are supposed to.
 Nerves operate your eyes, ears, and nose; they operate your bowels and bladder; and they operate your heart, lungs, and other vital organs.
 Nerves are unfortunately also very fragile and delicate, and any damage to the nerve can interfere with these signals.